 - the ability to make payments online without having to fill in your payment details every time you want to make a purchase

 Things like biometric log on with your fingertips, or your face, are a secure way to log on to your mobile device and also on to apps like the HSBC UK Mobile Banking app.

 And digital wallets use authentication and data encryption to protect your personal information, unlike a traditional wallet where someone can access your payment cards if they take it.

 Mobile operating devices are better at protecting users from malicious software than desktop operating systems.
 However, users of digital wallets should still implement additional safety measures to keep their information safe.

 These can include:

 - using a PIN or fingerprint identification protection on your smartphone

-- avoiding using insecure Wi-Fi networks wherever possible
+- avoiding using unsecure Wi-Fi networks wherever possible

 - being vigilant about keeping track of payments made from your digital wallet